 3.9 The DCC shall comply with any direction given by the Secretary of State to re-consider, re-consult, and/or re-submit the draft document.

-3.10 The DCC will modify the ECoS Testing Approach Document in accordance with any request to do so made by the Secretary of State.

-3.11 Should an ECoS Mandated User Testing Document be approved by the Secretary of State, the DCC and each Party other than the DCC that participates in (or is required to participate in) testing, as set out in such approved document, shall comply with that ECoS Mandated User Testing Document.
+3.10 Should an ECoS Mandated User Testing Document be approved by the Secretary of State, the DCC and each Party other than the DCC that participates in (or is required to participate in) testing, as set out in such approved document, shall comply with that ECoS Mandated User Testing Document.

-3.12 Each Supplier Party shall, where and to the extent reasonably requested by the DCC, provide information to the DCC relating to whether it intends to carry out testing of its User Systems in order to verify that it will be able to successfully submit “CoS Update Security Credentials” Service Requests under the ECoS Arrangements and have them successfully processed, and if so:
+3.11 Each Supplier Party shall, where and to the extent reasonably requested by the DCC, provide information to the DCC relating to whether it intends to carry out testing of its User Systems in order to verify that it will be able to successfully submit “CoS Update Security Credentials” Service Requests under the ECoS Arrangements and have them successfully processed, and if so: